So many appliances and fixtures depend on your water heater functioning properly.

 An anode rod is a long metal rod that sits in your water heater.
 It is designed to attract corrosive elements in the water, especially when the inner lining of the tank eventually cracks.

 Eventually, this rod will become corroded and can no longer do its job, which is when it’s time to replace it.
 Usually, they need to be replaced every five years or so but can expand the life of a water heater if maintained pro.

 The pressure relief valve is a safety feature that prevents too much pressure from building up inside the tank.
 It’s a good idea to make sure it is not leaking and functioning correctly.

 Odor in the Water

 Bacteria build up inside the tank can be the cause of foul odors in your water.
 If this is the case, a good professional flushing can help clean it.
 But you’ll also want to explore why the growth occurred.
-Sometimes, it can be due to the temperature of your water in which case you’ll want to measure it and consider increasing it within a “safe” zone for daily use to avoid scalding.
+Sometimes, it can be due to the temperature of your water, in which case you’ll want to measure it and consider increasing it within a “safe” zone for daily use to avoid scalding.

 Crackling and Popping

 It’s not uncommon for a water heater to make noise – like crackling and popping.
 This can occur when sediment builds up around the heating element in the tank.
-It may be a simple fix like flushing the tank, however, if your water heater is old it may be more extensive damage from years of use.
+It may be a simple fix like flushing the tank; however, if your water heater is old, it may be more extensive damage from years of use.

 If you’ve noticed a change in your water temperature, it could be due to a number of factors – changing weather, corroded heating element inside the tank, or the heating element beginning to show signs of wear and tear.
-If you’re tank is well within the “old age” limit, it’s a good idea to have a pro check it out and get it running efficiently again.
+If your tank is well within the “old age” limit, it’s a good idea to have a pro check it out and get it running efficiently again.